datakurre/plonecli/README.rst

 Register Your Bobtemplates Package For Plonecli
 -----------------------------------------------

-All mr.bob templates can be registered for plonecli by adding an entry_point to your setup.py.
+All mr.bob templates can be registered for plonectl by adding an entry_point to your setup.py.

 Here are the entry_points of the bobtemplates.plone package: